Skip to content

 Reporting timeline: FY 2024 for large public-interest entities (5,000+ employees, listed in EU regulated markets), FY 2025 for large companies 500+ employees, FY 2026 for listed SMEs.
 Big 4 auditor (Deloitte, EY, KPMG, PwC) provides limited assurance from FY 2024, reasonable assurance from FY 2028.
 Misreporting generates audit qualification (modified opinion), CSRD non-compliance penalty up to 5 percent of turnover under Member State implementation.

-EU GDPR Article 28 + Schrems II
+GDPR Article 28 and the Schrems II transfer rules

 GDPR Art.
 28 mandates processor agreement with every HR vendor with access to employee personal data - 35 mandatory clauses: